 Cronulla always battled for funding in its early years.
 Whereas other clubs considered the year to be a success if it won a premiership, Cronulla considered the year to be a success if it survived.
 Former coach Jack Gibson put it quite aptly when he said that waiting for the Sharks to win a premiership would be like leaving the light on for Harold Holt.

 The Cronulla region has traditionally been a working class area nestled between St George and Wollongong.
 It was the region made famous in the Aussie cult movie classic Puberty Blues; a story dealing with blooming female sexuality and love in the back of a panel van.
-It is generally regarded as a bogan beach, not because the people of Cronulla are bogans, but because it is one of the few beaches with an accessible train station, which allows the people of the western suburbs to enjoy Sydney’s beaches as well.
+It was generally regarded as a bogan beach, not because the people of Cronulla were bogans, but because it is one of the few beaches with an accessible train station, which allowed the people of the western suburbs to enjoy Sydney’s beaches as well.

 In the late eighties, Cronulla gained a bit of glamour.
 It signed a pretty boy named Andrew Ettinghausen who refuted the stereotype that all rugby players are short and stocky with noses like the elephant man and ears like satellite dishes.
 Promoting its sex appeal, Cronulla pulled women through the rugby league turnstiles.
-One of these ladies included Elle McPherson; a supermodel who probably had never made love in the back of a panel van.
+One of these ladies included Elle McPherson; a supermodel who was unlikely to have ever made love in the back of a panel van.

 Perhaps it was the glamorous associations that motivated News Ltd to extend Cronulla an invitation to join its rebel 'Super League' in the mid 90s.
 As a team with no premierships to cherish and a multinational company promising a solution to its financial woes, Cronulla was more than willing to turn its back on the ARL in the hope that it would finally become the shark not the surfer.